Leave site Skip to content

 Your case will be referred to us through the police.
 We do not accept external or self referrals.

-One of our Victim and Witness Care officers will be assigned to your case.
-They will run risk assessment checks and research on the victim/s and suspect/s.
-This is done to ensure safeguarding needs are met and in order to inform how best to support you.
+A VWCO will be assigned to your case.
+They will carry out safeguarding and risk assessments to ensure your needs are identified and to help us decide how best to support you.

-• Your first contact with us will likely be a phone call from the VMCO assigned to your case.
+Your first contact with Lighthouse will usually be a phone call from the VWCO assigned to your case.

-• They will ask you questions to understand what happened, how you feel and how you would like to be supported.
-They ask these questions to establish any vulnerabilities and to understand what support networks you have.
+They will ask questions to understand what happened, how you are feeling, and how you would like to be supported.
+This helps us identify any vulnerabilities and understand what support networks you may already have.

-• You will also discuss if any care referrals are needed or recommended.
-For example, a referral may be made to Victim Support.
-Referrals will only be made with your permission.
+You will also discuss whether referrals to other services may be helpful, such as Victim Support.
+Any referrals will only be made with your consent

-• You will be given the direct number of your allocated VWCO so you can contact them with any questions.
-They will also schedule follow up calls with you, to ensure the support you requested is being received.
+You will be given a direct contact number for your allocated VWCO.
+They will also arrange follow‑up calls to ensure that the support you requested is in place.

 If you would to find out more about the role of a VWCO, then read our ‘day in the life’ blog.